Empyray

 Empyray (Էմփիռեյ) is an Armenian rock group, working in heavy rock, hard rock genres.
-Their works are characterized by imposing vocal, surprising melody transitions, thoughtful lyrics in Armenian and English languages and complete, harmonic musical forms.
+Their works are characterized by imposing vocal, surprising melody transitions, thoughtful lyrics in Armenian and English languages, and complete, harmonic musical forms.

 History

-The group was formed in 1993 on initiative of Sargis Manoukyan and Karen Arzumanyan.
+The group was formed in 1993 on the initiative of Sargis Manoukyan and Karen Arzumanyan.
 There have been about 50 concerts since then, but they got wide recognition only in 2005.
 In 2006 Empyray recorded its debut CD album with 13 tracks in the group's own studio, gave its first solo concert and won Armenian National Music Awards in category "Best Rock Band".

+The group won the Best Rock Album category at the 2007 Armenian Music Awards.